17 photography portfolio examples you should see today

 Why’s this a good example to follow?

-There’s no doubt that wedding photography is a competitive market so you’ve got to stand out.
-Using a mix of standalone images and photo gallery-style blogging, The Crawleys’ site helps couples visiting their site understand what they’ll be getting by working with them.
+There’s no doubt that wedding photography is a competitive market, so you’ve got to stand out.
+Using a mix of standalone images and photo gallery-style blogging, The Liam and Bee’ site helps couples visiting their site understand what they’ll be getting by working with them.

 Another important feature on their portfolio site is that their pricing is placed up-front — this is a decision you’ll have to make for your own portfolio, but 56% of wedding photographers do list their prices visibly.